sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

     softdrive.grid.sara.nl:/home/homer$ mkdir -p test_dir
     softdrive.grid.sara.nl:/home/homer$ echo "Hello world" > test_dir/hello.txt

-To make this directory file available on all nodes on the grid, you have to copy the ``test_dir`` under ``/cvmfs/softdrive.nl/$USER``:
+To make this directory file available on all nodes on the Grid, you have to copy the ``test_dir`` under ``/cvmfs/softdrive.nl/$USER``:

 .. code-block:: bash

     softdrive.grid.sara.nl:/home/homer$ cp -r test_dir /cvmfs/softdrive.nl/homer # replace homer with your username

-* To force the update everywhere in the grid, trigger publication by executing command:
+* To force the update everywhere in the Grid, trigger publication by executing command:

 .. code-block:: bash

     publish-my-softdrive

-Updating on all grid nodes can take up to two hours.
+Updating on all Grid nodes can take up to two hours.

-.. note:: You need to run the command ``publish-my-softdrive`` each time you make a change in your ``/cvmfs/softdrive.nl/$USER`` directory in order to take effect on the grid sites.
+.. note:: You need to run the command ``publish-my-softdrive`` each time you make a change in your ``/cvmfs/softdrive.nl/$USER`` directory in order to take effect on the Grid sites.

-Finding your files on the grid nodes
+Finding your files on the Grid nodes
 ------------------------------------

 On nodes, your Softdrive files will be available under: